William Lambe (physician): Biography

 William Lambe was born in Warwick, the son of Lacon Lambe, a Hereford attorney.
 He was educated at Hereford Grammar School, where he was head boy, and St John's College, Cambridge, graduating B.D. (as fourth wrangler) in 1786, M.B. in 1789, and M.D. in 1802.
 He was admitted a fellow of his college on 11 March 1788.

-In 1790 he took over the practice of a Warwick friend and in the same year published his 'Analyses of the Leamington Water'.
+In 1790 Lambe took over the practice of a Warwick friend and in the same year published his 'Analyses of the Leamington Water'.
 The results of further minute chemical examination of these waters were published by him in the fifth volume of the 'Transactions' of the Philosophical Society of Manchester.
 Moving to London about 1800, Lambe was admitted a Fellow of the College of Physicians in 1804, becoming a censor (examiner) and delivering the Croonian Lecture on several occasions between 1806 and 1828 and the Harveian Oration in 1818.

-His London practice was in King's (now Theobald's) Road, Bedford Row, where he attended three times a week.
+Lambe's London practice was in King's Road (now Theobald's Road), Bedford Row, where he attended three times a week.
 Many of his patients were needy people, from whom he would accept no fees.
 He retired from medical practice about 1840.

-He died on 11 June 1847 at Dilwyn, Herefordshire, and is buried in the family vault in the churchyard there.
+Lambe died on 11 June 1847 at Dilwyn, Herefordshire, and is buried in the family vault in the churchyard there.
 His son, William Lacon Lambe, also studied medicine and graduated M.B. in 1820 from Caius College, Cambridge.